A Prym-Narasimhan-Ramanan construction of principal bundle fixed points: Action of a finite group of line bundles of order 2 on on the moduli space of symplectic bundles

-A \textbf{representative quadruple} for $\Lambda$ is a quadruple $(l,\Delta,q,s)$, where $l:\Lambda\to\Lambda^*$ is an antisymmetric pairing, $\Delta$ is a maximal isotropic subgroup, $q\in\Delta^*$ and $s:\Lambda\to\Sp(2n,\C)$ is a map satisfying that: \begin{enumerate} \item It induces a homomorphism $\Int_s:\Lambda\to\Int(\Sp(2n,\C))$. \item It restricts to a map $\Delta\to\C^{*2n}\subset\GL(2n,\C)$. \item The antisymmetric pairing
+A \textbf{representative quadruple} for $\llambda$ is a quadruple $(l,\Delta,q,s)$, where $l:\llambda\to\llambda^*$ is an antisymmetric pairing, $\Delta$ is a maximal isotropic subgroup, $q\in\Delta^*$ and $s:\llambda\to\Sp(2n,\C)$ is a map satisfying that: \begin{enumerate} \item It induces a homomorphism $\Int_s:\llambda\to\Int(\Sp(2n,\C))$. \item It restricts to a map $\Delta\to\C^{*2n}\subset\GL(2n,\C)$. \item The antisymmetric pairing

 is equal to $l$.
-In particular, for every $\lambda\in\Lambda$ the element $\sg$ is a permutation matrix such that $ p(\sg)=\iota^*l(\lambda). $ \item The image of $s$ consists of permutation matrices whose blocks are multiples of the identity. \item For each $\delta\in\Delta$, the eigenspaces of $\C^{2n}$ for the action of $s(\delta)$ are either isotropic (i.e. the restriction of the symplectic form is trivial) or symplectic (i.e., the restriction of the symplectic form is non-degenerate).
-This provides a homomorphism $\Delta\to\Z/2\Z$ which maps $\lambda$ to $-1$ if the eigenspaces are isotropic and to $1$ otherwise, which must be equal to $q$. \end{enumerate} We call $q$ the \textbf{characteristic homomorphism} of $s$. \end{definition}
+In particular, for every $\lambda\in\llambda$ the element $\sg$ is a permutation matrix such that $ p(\sg)=\iota^*l(\lambda). $ \item The image of $s$ consists of permutation matrices whose blocks are multiples of the identity. \item For each $\delta\in\Delta$, the eigenspaces of $\C^{2n}$ for the action of $s(\delta)$ are either isotropic --- i.e. the restriction of the symplectic form is trivial --- or symplectic --- i.e., the restriction of the symplectic form is non-degenerate.
+This provides a homomorphism $\Delta\to\Z/2\Z$ which maps $\lambda$ to $-1$ if the eigenspaces are isotropic and to $1$ otherwise, which must be equal to $q$. \end{enumerate} We denote by $q$ the \textbf{characteristic homomorphism} of $s$. \end{definition}

-The only statement in (5) which is not tautological is the fact that the characteristic homomorphism is equal to $q$: note that (1) imposes that the eigenvalues of $s(\delta)$ be either $\pm 1$ or $\pm i$, thus there are only two eigenspaces.
+The only statement in (5) which is not tautological is the fact that the characteristic homomorphism is equal to $q$: note that (1) imposes that the eigenvalues of $s(\delta)$ be either $\pm 1$ or $\pm i$ for each $\delta\in \Delta$, thus it only has two eigenspaces.
 The fact that $s(\delta)$ preserves the symplectic form implies that the eigenspaces are isotropic if and only if the eigenvalues are $\pm i$ (with each isotropic subspace having opposite eigenvalue), and they are $\pm 1$ if and only if the eigenspaces are symplectic.
-It follows from (2) that the characteristic homomorphism is an actual homomorphism: given $\delta$ and $\delta'\in\Delta$, the eigenspaces of $s(\delta\delta')$ are isotropic/symplectic if and only if the eigenspaces of $s(\delta)s(\delta')$ are isotropic/symplectic (by (1) they differ by a constant), if and only if the eigenvalues of $s(\delta)s(\delta')$ are $\pm i$/$\pm 1$.
+It follows from (2) that the characteristic homomorphism is an actual homomorphism: given $\delta$ and $\delta'\in\Delta$, the eigenspaces of $s(\delta\delta')$ are isotropic/symplectic if and only if the eigenspaces of $s(\delta)s(\delta')$ are isotropic/symplectic --- by (1) $s(\delta\delta')$ and $s(\delta)s(\delta')$ differ by a constant ---, if and only if the eigenvalues of $s(\delta)s(\delta')$ are $\pm i$/$\pm 1$.
 These are the product of the eigenvalues of $s(\delta)$ and $s(\delta')$, hence the result reduces to checking the possibilities.